lingow/Product-Catalog-Service/README.md

-Heroku-Spring Data JPA-JerseyRest-Vaadin
+Heroku-Spring Data JPA-JerseyRest
 =======================

-Project Template for JPARepository + JerseyRest + Vaadin ready for Heroku
+Project Template for JPARepository + JerseyRest + ready for Heroku

 More info on each project: